Interpretable Steering of Large Language Models with Feature Guided Activation Additions: Introduction

 We evaluate FGAA against multiple baselines, including traditional activation steering, SAE decoder steering, and SAE-TS, across various steering tasks on both Gemma-2-2B and Gemma-2-9B models \citep{gemmateam2024gemma2}.
 Our experiments demonstrate that FGAA achieves superior performance in both steering effectiveness and output coherence, particularly in complex steering tasks where maintaining text coherence has traditionally been challenging.

-This work contributes to the field of controlled text generation in several ways: \begin{enumerate} \item We develop a novel method FGAA for constructing steering vectors, harnessing benefits from SAE insights, as well as CAA and SAE-TS methods. \item We evaluate FGAA on multiple tasks, showing that it outperforms existing activation steering methods in steering performance and steered output quality. \item We investigate how different steering scales affect general model capabilities, for a variety of activation steering methods. \end{enumerate}
+This work contributes to the field of controlled text generation in several ways: \begin{enumerate} \item We develop a novel method FGAA for constructing steering vectors, harnessing benefits from SAE insights, as well as CAA and SAE-TS methods. \item We evaluate FGAA on multiple tasks, showing that it outperforms existing activation steering methods in steering performance and steered output quality. \item We investigate the impact of varying steering scales on the generalization capabilities of models across a diverse range of activation steering methods. \end{enumerate}

 Our findings advance both theoretical understanding of LLM activation patterns and practical steering methodology.